libscran/qdtsne/README.md

 - The [**knncolle**](https://github.com/LTLA/knncolle) library for nearest neighbor search.
 If you are instead supplying your own neighbor search, this dependency can be eliminated by defining the `QDTSNE_CUSTOM_NEIGHBORS` macro.
 - The [**aarand**](https://github.com/LTLA/aarand) library for random distribution functions.

+## Approximations for speed

+We have introduced an extra `max_depth` parameter that bounds the depth of the quad trees used for the Barnes-Hut force calculations.
+All nodes at the maximum depth are designated as leaf nodes; if multiple observations are present, they are aggregated into the center of mass for that node.
+This provides an upper bound on the runtime of the force calculation for each observation, e.g., a maximum depth of 7 means that there can be no more than 16384 leaf nodes

+We have also added an `interpolation` parameter that causes the algorithm to use interpolation to compute the repulsive forces.
+Specifically, it divides up the bounding box for the current embedding into a grid of length equal to `interpolation` in each dimension.
+We compute the repulsive forces at each grid point and then perform linear interpolation to obtain the force at each point inside the grid.

+Some timings with the `gallery/speedtest.cpp` code indicate that the improvements can be considerable:

+- Without any approximation, the iterations take 114 ± 1 seconds.
+- With `max_depth = 7`, the iterations take 85 ± 2 seonds.
+- With `max_depth = 7` and `interpolation = 100`, the iterations take 46 ± 1 seconds.

 ## References